Voltamon/GoAuthFlow/README.md

 # GoAuthFlow

-**GoAuthFlow** is a Go-based authentication API service designed with clean architecture principles.
-It provides secure user registration and login endpoints with hashed password storage, using a modular codebase to promote maintainability and scalability.
+**GoAuthFlow** is a Go-based authentication microservice designed with clean architecture principles.
+It provides secure user registration and login endpoints with sha256-hashed password storage, using a modular codebase to promote maintainability and scalability.

 ## Features